 I grew up in Nottingham, then lived in East London for seven years before moving North West.
-I’ve lived in the Lake District for the best part of 16 years.
+I’ve lived in the Lake District since 2007

 I write poetry and nonfiction, with a focus on place, nature, and disability.

-My biography, Recovering Dorothy: The Hidden Life of Dorothy Wordsworth (Saraband, 2021) is the first to focus on Dorothy’s later life and illness, and place her into Disability History.
+My nonfiction includes Barbellion long-listed biography, Recovering Dorothy: The Hidden Life of Dorothy Wordsworth (Saraband, 2021): the first to focus on Dorothy’s later life and illness, and place her into Disability History.

-My memoir exploring place, belonging and chronic illness, Some Of Us Just Fall: on nature and not getting better, was published by Sceptre in summer 2023.
+My memoir exploring place, belonging and chronic illness, Some Of Us Just Fall: on nature and not getting better, was published by Sceptre in July 2023, and in the US and Canada by Unnamed in March 2024.
+It was awarded Lakeland Book of the Year in 2024, and longlisted for the Wainwright Prize for Nature Writing, 2024.

 In 2022 I became a Fellow of the Royal Society of Literature.